 Tips for selecting referees and reference letters

-- Applicants should select referees who know them well and are capable of making an informed assessment from an academic perspective (i.e. past or current supervisor).
+- Applicants should select referees who know them well and are capable of making an informed assessment from an academic perspective (i.e. past or current supervisor) based on the evaluation criteria.

-- Applicants should be up front and ask their potential referees if they have the time and are able to provide a supporting reference letter that will speak to all aspects of the particular strengths of the application.
+- Applicants should be up front and ask their potential referees if they have the time and are able to provide a supporting reference letter that can address the applicant’s strengths based on the evaluation criteria.

-- Applicants should provide the referees with a package of information that will assist them with writing the appraisal.
+- Applicants should provide their referees with a package of information that will assist them with writing the appraisal.
 This package should contain:

 - current curriculum vitae